Mobile Menu with Dropdown Icons

 3. Get – and Stay – Involved

 While some parents prefer to shift to a more hands-off role as their children get older, nobody ever outgrows the need for practical advice.
-Remember, you are your son’s first role model, and your influence on his life will never cease to matter.
+Remember, you are your teen’s first role model, and your influence on their life will never cease to matter.
 Students may rely on their parents more than ever during the high school years, even if your primary role is to offer unwavering support amid this turbulent life phase.

 You can get involved without becoming a “helicopter parent.”
 Keep up with developments at school and meet all your child’s teachers and coaches.
-To get to know your son’s friends, make your home a welcoming place to hang out.
+To get to know your teen’s friends, make your home a welcoming place to hang out.
 Offer to drive them to sports practice or other extracurricular activities so you know where your child is going and who they are spending time with.

 4. Be an Active Listener